-Prior to the adoption of ASC Topic 326, Financial Instruments - Credit Losses ("ASC 326"), the Company periodically evaluated the collectability of its loans receivable, including accrued interest, by analyzing the underlying property-level economics and trends, collateral value and quality and other relevant factors in determining the adequacy of its allowance for loan losses.
-A loan was determined to be impaired when, in management's judgment based on current information and events, it was probable that the Company would be unable to collect all amounts due according to the contractual terms of the loan agreement.
+Prior to the adoption of ASC Topic 326, Financial Instruments - Credit Losses ("ASC 326"), we periodically evaluated the collectability of our loans receivable, including accrued interest, by analyzing the underlying property-level economics and trends, collateral value and quality and other relevant factors in determining the adequacy of its allowance for loan losses.
+A loan was determined to be impaired when, in management's judgment based on current information and events, it was probable that we would be unable to collect all amounts due according to the contractual terms of the loan agreement.
 Specific allowances for loan losses were provided for impaired loans on an individual loan basis in the amount by which the carrying value exceeded the estimated fair value of the underlying collateral less disposition costs.
-As of December 31, 2019, the Company had no allowance for loan losses recorded in its consolidated financial statements.
+As of December 31, 2019, we had no allowance for loan losses recorded in our consolidated financial statements.

-On January 1, 2020, the Company adopted ASC 326 on a prospective basis.
-ASC 326 changes how the Company accounts for credit losses for all of the Company's loans receivable and direct financing lease receivables.
-ASC 326 replaces the current "incurred loss" model with an "expected loss" model that requires consideration of a broader range of information used under the incurred losses model.
-Upon adoption of ASC 326, the Company recorded an initial allowance for loan losses of \$0.2 million as of January 1, 2020, netting against loans and direct financing receivables on the Company's Consolidated balance sheet.
-Under ASC 326, the Company is required to re-evaluate the expected loss of its loans and direct financing lease receivable portfolio at each balance sheet date.
-As of March 31, 2020, the Company recorded an allowance for loan losses of \$0.7 million.
-Changes in the Company's allowance for loan losses are presented within provision for loan losses in the Company's consolidated statements of operations.
+On January 1, 2020, we adopted ASC 326 on a prospective basis.
+ASC 326 changed how we account for credit losses for all of our loans receivable and direct financing lease receivables.
+ASC 326 replaces the current "incurred loss" model with an "expected loss" model that requires consideration of a broader range of information than used under the incurred losses model.
+Upon adoption of ASC 326, we recorded an initial allowance for loan losses of \$0.2 million as of January 1, 2020, netted against loans and direct financing receivables on our consolidated balance sheet.
+Under ASC 326, we are required to re-evaluate the expected loss of our loans and direct financing lease receivable portfolio at each balance sheet date.
+As of June 30, 2020, we recorded an allowance for loan losses of \$0.7 million.
+Changes in our allowance for loan losses are presented within provision for loan losses in our consolidated statements of operations.

-In connection with the Company's adoption of ASC 326 on January 1, 2020, the Company implemented a new process including the use of loan loss forecasting models.
-The Company has used the loan loss forecasting model for estimating expected life-time credit losses, at the individual loan level, for its loans and direct financing lease receivable portfolio.
+In connection with our adoption of ASC 326 on January 1, 2020, we implemented a new process including the use of loan loss forecasting models.
+We have used the loan loss forecasting model for estimating expected life-time credit losses, at the individual asset level, for our loans and direct financing lease receivable portfolio.
 The forecasting model used is the probability weighted expected cash flow method, depending on the type of loan and global assumptions.

-The Company used a real estate loss estimate model ("RELEM") which estimates losses on our loans and direct financing lease receivable portfolio, for purposes of calculating allowances for loan losses.
-The RELEM allows the Company to refine (on an ongoing basis) the expected loss estimate by incorporating loan specific assumptions as necessary, such as anticipated funding, interest payments, estimated extensions and estimated loan repayment/refinancing at maturity to estimate cash flows over the life of the loan.
+We use a real estate loss estimate model ("RELEM") which estimates losses on our loans and direct financing lease receivable portfolio, for purposes of calculating allowances for loan losses.
+The RELEM allows us to refine (on an ongoing basis) the expected loss estimate by incorporating loan specific assumptions as necessary, such as anticipated funding, interest payments, estimated extensions and estimated loan repayment/refinancing at maturity to estimate cash flows over the life of the loan.
 The model also incorporates assumptions related to underlying collateral values, various loss scenarios, and predicted losses to estimate expected losses.
-The Company specific loan-level inputs which include loan-to-stabilized-value "LTV" and debt service coverage ratio metrics, as well as principal balances, property type, location, coupon, origination year, term, subordination, expected repayment dates and future funding's.
-The Company categorizes the results by LTV range, which it considers the most significant indicator of credit quality for its loans and direct financing lease receivables.
+Our specific loan-level inputs include loan-to-stabilized-value "LTV" and debt service coverage ratio metrics, as well as principal balances, property type, location, coupon, origination year, term, subordination, expected repayment dates and future funding's.
+We categorize the results by LTV range, which we consider the most significant indicator of credit quality for our loans and direct financing lease receivables.
 A lower LTV ratio typically indicates a lower credit loss risk.